 Isle of Harris, Outer Hebrides

-You’ll adore the colourful interiors of this cheery Harris hostel.
+You’ll adore the colourful interiors of this cheery Harris hostel, the Am Bothan Bunkhouse.
 The communal area will bring a smile to your face, with its distinctive nautical theme, brightly painted walls and laid-back atmosphere.
 Perhaps you’ll stay a night or two whilst discovering Harris’s beautiful beaches, or as you follow the Hebridean Way Cycle Route?

 2. Belford Hostel